 The redundancy process is fraught with anxiety and stress.
 If you’re overwhelmed with emotion, it’s difficult to efficiently assert yourself.

-We’ll show you how to embrace difficult emotions, communicate logically and be assertive without feeling guilty, so you leave the redundancy process on your terms.
+We’ll show you how to embrace difficult emotions, build resilience, communicate logically and be assertive without feeling guilty, so you leave the redundancy process on your terms.

 When your livelihood and stability is threatened, it triggers extremely distressing emotions.